Volcano in southern Japan erupts for 1st time in 250 years

-TOKYO (AP) — A volcano in southern Japan has erupted for the first time in 250 years, and the authorities have set up a no-go zone around the mountain.
+TOKYO (AP) — A volcano in southern Japan has erupted for the first time in 250 years, and authorities set up a no-go zone around the mountain.

-The Meteorological Agency said Friday that Mount Io erupted Thursday for the first time since 1768, spewing smoke and ash high into the sky.
+Mount Io spewed smoke and ash high into the sky Thursday in its first eruption since 1768.
+Japan’s Meteorological Agency on Friday expanded a no-go zone to the entire mountain from previously just around the volcano’s crater.

+Explosions have briefly subsided Friday, but officials cautioned residents in nearby towns against falling volcanic rocks and ash.

 The volcano is part of the Kirishima mountain range on Japan’s southern main island of Kyushu.

-The agency has expanded a no-go zone to the entire mountain from just around the volcano’s crater.

-Officials said explosions have briefly subsided Friday, but cautioned residents in nearby towns against falling volcanic rocks and ash.
+The area is about 1,000 kilometers (620 miles) southwest of Tokyo.

 Most Read Nation & World Stories